 18. Explore The Vibrant Fortitude Valley

 Earning its name from Scottish immigrants who arrived in Brisbane on the ship SS Fortitude in 1849, ‘The Valley,’ is now home to an eclectic mix of bars and clubs, boutiques, cafes, and restaurants, old and new buildings and an unmistakably unique buzz.
-Explore local bars, shop up a storm on James Street or scoop up bargains at thrift stores and The Valley Markets or simply wander through Chinatown.
+Explore local bars, shop up a storm on James Street, scoop up bargains at thrift stores or simply wander through Chinatown.
 This guide to 36 things to do in Fortitude Valley is a great start.

 19. Dig Deeper Into Our World At The Museum of Brisbane